gcallah/BookReviews/mitchell.md

 Mark Mitchell has written a brief and interesting book arguing that the widespread ownership of productive property is an essential support for political liberty.
+As he puts it: "The thesis of this book is simple: democracy without private property is fundamentally unstable and will not survive."
+(14) On this point, I wish Mitchell had addressed Plato's case that democracy, even with private property, is fundamentally unstable.
+Perhaps he has a good answer to Plato here, but if so, it is missing from this work.